FernandoBriozzo/PhpTestCalculator/README.md

-# PhpTestCalculator
+# PHPUnit Examples
-Simple PHP tests using PHPUnit
+Simple test examples using PHPUnit and a Calculator class.